National Institute of Technology, Puducherry

 National Institute of Technology Puducherry (NIT Puducherry or NITPY), is an autonomous public technical and research university located in the city of Karaikal in Union Territory of Puducherry, a place forming a coastal enclave in the Kaveri river delta, between the Mayiladuthurai, Tiruvarur and Nagapattinam districts of Tamil Nadu.
 Founded and Established in 2010, it is one among the 31 National institutes of Technology of India and is declared as an Institute of National Importance by the Government of India under National Institutes of Technology, Science Education and Research Act, 2007.

+Most people think that NITPY is located in Pondicherry (former name of ' Puducherry') district of Puducherry but in reality is around 135 kilometers away located in the Karaikal district of Puducherry.